-Emergency medications will always be administered.
-These include auto-Injectors, asthma inhalers, insulin pens.
+Emergency medications, including auto-injectors, asthma inhalers and insulin pens, will always be administered.
 These need to be easily accessible and should ideally be kept with the pupil or, in the case of very young pupils, with the class teacher.
-Pupils who are at risk of suffering a severe allergic reaction and have been prescribed an autoinjector are required to have two in School; one to be carried with them always and the second to be kept in an emergency box at each School Reception.
+Pupils who are at risk of suffering a severe allergic reaction and have been prescribed an auto-injector are required to have two in School; one to be always carried with them and the second to be kept in an emergency box at each School Office.
 The storage of any other emergency medication will be agreed with parents on an individual basis.

-These medications should be delivered to each School Reception at the start of term in a sealed plastic container clearly marked with the pupil's name.
+These medications should be delivered to the Front Desk at the start of term in a sealed plastic container clearly marked with the pupil's name.
 They should be in the container supplied by the pharmacy, complete with written instructions for administration, detailing side effects and the expiry date.
 Parents will be asked to complete a medical questionnaire and a medicines consent form.
 Parents are reminded that it is their responsibility to ensure that any medication kept in School is replenished before its expiry date.